 - Libby’s sells canned pumpkin in 15 ounce and 29 ounce sizes.
 For these recipes we are using the 15 ounce can size which makes one pie.

 - Fun fact: canned pumpkin isn’t necessarily pumpkin!
 The FDA guidelines for canned pumpkin state that canned pumpkin can be made from “sound, properly matured, golden-fleshed, sweet varieties of either pumpkins and squashes.”
-The key requirement is that the squash used should be sweet and golden-fleshed, but not necessarily pumpkin 🙂 Who knew?
+The key requirement is that the squash used should be sweet and golden-fleshed, but not necessarily pumpkin ๐ Who knew?

-the difference between evaporated milk and sweetened condensed milk
+evaporated milk vs sweetened condensed milk

 Both are examples of milk that has had some of the water removed from it so that it’s nice and thick.
-Evaporated milk is plain milk, just thicker, but about half.
-It has a slightly ‘canned’ flavor.
-Sweetened condensed milk is made the same way, but with added sugar so the final product is 55% sugar.
-It’s important to note that they are not interchangeable in recipes!
+But it’s important to note that they are not interchangeable in recipes!

-can you make Libby’s pumpkin pie ahead?
+can you make Libby’s pumpkin pie recipe ahead?

-Yes, that’s just what I did.
+Yes, that’s just what I do.
 But I don’t make the whole pie and stash it in the fridge, that will create a soggy pie.
 Here’s how I do it:

 - Make the dough for the crust and fit it into your pie pan.
 Wrap and refrigerate.

 - Make the filling separately, cover, and refrigerate.
+You can do this up to 2 days ahead.

 can I use a ready-made or frozen pie crust?